How to sell your home and make a faster, more profitable sale

 Set out refreshments, like cookies, a fruit or vegetable tray with dip, bottled water or coffee.
 If the weather is cold, hot apple cider is always welcome.
 Be sure to include napkins to discourage smudge prints all over the house.

 Greet each guest with a smile and thank them for coming.
-Hand each person a property detail sheet, tell them the square footage of the home, the number of bedrooms and baths, about any improvements and point out the best features of the home.
+Hand each one a property detail sheet, tell them the square footage of the home, the number of bedrooms and baths, about any improvements and point out the best features of the home.

 Tell visitors to feel free to tour the home at their leisure and offer to answer any questions they may have.

-As guests leave, ask them for feedback on the house, the positives and negatives, their level of interest in the home, and about other homes they've seen and how the home is priced compared to others on the market.
+As guests leave, ask them for feedback on the house, the positives and negatives, their level of interest in the home, and about other homes they've seen and how the home is priced compared to others they've seen on the market.

 The day after the open house, send a "Thank You" email to everyone who attended, with a link to your online ad.